JChalliss/Biocomputing_Coursework/ID_a_dog_breed/README.md

 2. **Loads** multiple dog breed DNA sequences from another FASTA file.
 3. **Compares** the mystery sequence to each breed using **global sequence alignment**.
 4. **Finds** the best-matching breed based on the alignment score.
+5. **Calculates** the  p-value to assess whether the similarity of the best matcing breed is statistically significant relative to other scores.

-5. **Outputs** the closest match and highlights the sequence differences.
+5. **Outputs** the closest match, highlights the sequence differences, the p-value and simlarity score

 ## Requirements
-Ensure you have the following library: pip install biopython
+Ensure you have the following libraries: pip install biopython pip install scipy